cfpb/hmda-frontend/README.md

 1. Copy `.env.example` to `.env` and edit the environment variables.
   - `DEV_URL` is the URL that the frontend app will use for API requests.
 It should not have a trailing slash.
   - `MAPBOX_ACCESS_TOKEN` is the access token provided by Mapbox.com for the app's embedded maps.
+CFPB's token can be found in our [GitHub Enterprise wiki](https://GHE/HMDA-Operations/hmda-devops/wiki/Mapbox-credentials).
 2. Run `yarn start` to start a local development server at http://localhost:3000.

 #### Integrating with the Filing application